Syncano/syncano-socket-aws-comprehend/README.md

 ```

 #### batch-detect-sentiment
-Endpoint inspects a batch of documents and returns an inference of the prevailing sentiment, POSITIVE, NEUTRAL, MIXED, NEGATIVE for each document
+This endpoint inspects a batch of documents and returns an inference of the prevailing sentiment, POSITIVE, NEUTRAL, MIXED, NEGATIVE for each document

 *_Parameters_*